snabble/docs/api_vpos.md

 change the `price` and `totalPrice` of a LineItem.
 In this case the system has no information and the prices are displayed as given

-A promotion might modify the line item.
+A promotion might modify the price of the line item.
 This modification should be represented by a `Modifier`.
-For example the result of a "buy three, get one free" promotion can be represent through
+For example a price reduction can be respresented by:
 ```
     {
       "id": "6a347656-5207-11e9-9d96-68f7286a148f",